amitor2002/weatherApp_flask/readme.md

 # Flask Application Deployment with Nginx and Gunicorn

-This comprehensive guide provides step-by-step instructions to deploy a Flask web application in a production environment using Nginx as a reverse proxy and Gunicorn as the WSGI server.
+This guide provides step-by-step instructions to deploy a Flask web application in a production environment using Nginx as a reverse proxy and Gunicorn as the WSGI server.

 ## Prerequisites